node-saml/passport-saml/README.md

 * `privateCert`: see 'security and signatures'
 * `decryptionPvk`: optional private key that will be used to attempt to decrypt any encrypted assertions that are received
 * `identifierFormat`: if truthy, name identifier format to request from identity provider (default: `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`)
+* `validateInResponseTo`: if truthy, then InResponseTo will be validated from incoming SAML responses
+* `requestIdExpirationPeriodMs`: Defines the expiration time when a Request ID generated for a SAML request will not be valid if seen in a SAML response in the `InResponseTo` field.
+Default is 8 hours.
+* `cacheProvider`: Defines the implementation for a cache provider used to store request Ids generated in SAML requests as part of `InResponseTo` validation.
+Default is a built-in in-memory cache provider.
+For details see the 'Cache Provider' section.

 ### Provide the authentication callback